 If you have high-interest private student loans, paying them off as quickly as possible is an easy decision.
 It might not be easy to eliminate the loan, but there is little doubt that eliminating it quickly is the best approach.

 Loans in the 2-4% interest rate range are easier to manage, but they present unique challenges.
 With a low-interest student loan, there isn’t an obvious strategy.

-Even though the decision isn’t necessarily easy, the good news is that there are many excellent options for borrowers.
+Even though the decision isn’t necessarily easy, the good news is that borrowers have many excellent options.

 The Big Perk of Low-Interest Student Loans: Saving for Retirement